anandaparna126/Face_mask_detection/README.md

 ### Additional Information

-For any questions, suggestions, or bug reports, please feel free to contact us at [your.email@example.com](mailto:your.email@example.com).
+For any questions, suggestions, or bug reports, please feel free to contact us at anandaparna1203@gmail.com(mailto:anandaparna1203@gmail.com).
 We appreciate your interest in our Face Mask Detection project.
 ```

-Make sure to replace `/path/to/dataset` and `/path/to/model` with the actual paths in your project.
-Customize the contact information, licensing terms, and any other details specific to your project as needed.